Written By Kevin Kerfoot And Jennifer Raskin / Reviewed By Ray Spotts

 Breath pills and bad breath

 If your halitosis is because of changes in your oral flora, then supplementing with something like a probiotic could be helpful.
-But in most cases, physical removal of the bacteria is necessary.
+But in most cases, physical removal of the germs is necessary.
 That’s not something that a bad breath pill can fix.